 Our goal is to help students build healthy relationships that are free of violence, emotional abuse and intimidation.
-While therapists are concerned about your emotional and physical well-being, they cannot make you leave a relationship.
+While therapists are concerned about your emotional and physical well-being, we cannot make you leave a relationship.
 Therapists are also sensitive to the conflicting emotions that students may experience as they contemplate ending a relationship.
-The therapist will help you explore all of your options and provide a non-judgmental space for you to make a decision.
+The therapist will help you explore all of your options and assist you in coming to a decision.
 In instances where you are not ready to leave a relationship, the therapist will help you identify ways that you can keep yourself safe.

 Sexual violence, whether it's relationship violence, stalking or sexual assault, can be challenging to deal with alone.
 Support is available.
-Contact Counseling and Psychological Services to schedule an appointment, if you have been affected by issues of relationship violence, stalking or sexual assault at 860.685.2910.
+Contact CAPS to schedule an appointment, if you have been affected by issues of relationship violence, stalking or sexual assault at 860.685.2910.

-SEXUAL ASSAULT REPORTING OPTIONS: THE FIRST 96 HOURS
+SEXUAL ASSAULT REPORTING OPTIONS: THE FIRST 72 HOURS